PabloRMira/sql_formatter/README.md

 `sql-formatter sql_file.sql sql_file2.sql`

+You can also format all your SQL-files via

+`sql-formatter *.sql` in Unix

+or via

+`sql-formatter "*.sql"` in Windows

+To format all your SQL files recursively use

+`sql-formatter --recursive "*.sql"` in Unix and Windows

 ### Usage with `pre-commit`

 [pre-commit](https://pre-commit.com) is a nice development tool to automatize the binding of pre-commit hooks.
 After installation and configuration `pre-commit` will run your hooks before you commit any change.